 - All internet activity on the Chromebook, at or away from school, will be filtered by Jordan School District content filters. - JSD may repossess and search the Chromebook at any time.
-This includes any violation of school or district policies (Student Information Network Acceptable Use Policy- AA445). - Certain apps and websites may require location service data to function.
-Only District- approved apps may be installed on Chromebooks, and these apps may be authorized to access location services data, which may be required for education-related tasks and may be allowed by the user in other instances.
-Regardless of use case, the location service data provided is an approximate geographic location.
+This includes any violation of school or district policies (Student Information Network Acceptable Use Policy-AA445). - Certain apps and websites may require location services data to function.
+Only District-approved apps may be installed on Chromebooks, and these apps may be authorized to access location services data to perform education-related tasks.
+Websites may prompt users to allow access to location services data, which may be required for education-related tasks and may be allowed by the user in other instances.
+Regardless of use case, the location services data provided is an approximate geographic location.
 Street-level location data is not provided by the Chromebook and is not accessible unless provided voluntarily by the user.